maduhu/Documentation/ELK/ELKSetup.md

 >
 > sudo service kibana restart

-Verify that you Kibana can be accessed from the browser:
+Verify that you Kibana can be accessed from the browser
 --------------------------------------------------------

 > <http://localhost:5601/app/kibana>